wasanalowayed/CS-364-Project/README.md

 ## Known Issues

 - The only page connected to MongoDB is the "Create Account" page.
-- creatAcount page connect to mongo db only without css
+- "creatAcount" page connect to mongo db only without css
+- all the css inciuded inside the Html file

 ## Image and Icon Sources